marcelomgarcia/lvresize/README.md

 Configuration file to create 2 virtual machines.
 One will be controller from which Ansible will run, and the other where is the logical volume to be expanded.

 This intra-Vagrant setup can be [confusing](https://stackoverflow.com/questions/27005400/vagrant-multiple-machines-inter-ssh-key-authentication), but it seems the important thing is to use [Vagrang ssh keys](https://github.com/hashicorp/vagrant/tree/master/keys) to [configure ssh](https://www.vagrantup.com/docs/vagrantfile/ssh_settings.html) in the Vagrant file.
+The parameter `private_key_path` is an [array](https://ermaker.github.io/blog/2015/11/18/change-insecure-key-to-my-own-key-on-vagrant.html), that Vagrant uses to set the private keys for ssh.